lenzloesche/kanbanboard/README.md

-# test
+# KanbanBoard

-This template should help get you started developing with Vue 3 in Vite.
+This little Kanban-Project is just a little test to get to know Vue 3.

 ## Recommended IDE Setup